Police to warn sex crime suspects

 The individual's family or employers would not be told.

-The warning scheme is to be trialled in one of Scotland's 14 police divisions but a decision has still to be taken on which one and when it will start.'Not acceptable'
+The warning scheme is to be trialled in one of Scotland's 14 police divisions but a decision has still to be taken on which one and when it will start.

 The head of Scotland's new National Rape Task Force, Det Supt Louise Raphael, said the challenging nature of sex crimes meant it was not always possible to get the evidence required to prosecute men suspected of perpetrating them.